 Defrost the peas.

-Chop the mozzarella into cubes and grate the Parmesan or vegetarian alternative.
+Chop the mozzarella into cubes and grate the Parmesan.
 Set aside separately.

 Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.